Why visiting Nilpena Ediacara National Park should be on your 2023 bucket list

 Mary describes this fossil bed from a palaeontologist’s point of view to have everything you could ever want in a specimen.

-This fossil bed now known as ‘Alice’s Restaurant Bed’ is the focal point of the new fossil experience and will showcase first-hand and etched-in-time evidence of multicellular animal life that lived on earth 560 million to 542 million years ago.
+Now known as ‘Alice’s Restaurant Bed’ the fossil bed is the focal point of the new fossil experience and will showcase first-hand and etched-in-time evidence of multicellular animal life that lived on earth 560 million to 542 million years ago.

 More than 40 species have been recorded at Nilpena, with others first discovered in the nearby Ediacaran Hills, which is also in the national park, back in the 1940s by local geologist Reg Sprigg.